COVID-19 guidance document for long-term care homes in Ontario

 General IPAC requirements

 As a reminder, licensees are subject to section 23 of the Act, which requires that every home have an IPAC program.
-Details of IPAC program requirements can be found in the IPAC Standard for Long-Term Care Homes.
+Details of IPAC program requirements can be found in the Infection Prevention and Control Standard for Long-Term Care Homes.
 Section 102 of O. Reg.
 246/22 contains additional requirements, including that homes are to follow an interdisciplinary team approach in the coordination and implementation of the IPAC program and that every long-term care home must have a designated IPAC lead.
-The importance of ongoing adherence to strong IPAC processes and practices cannot be overstated.

 Everyone in a long-term care home, whether staff, student, volunteer, caregiver, support worker, general visitor or resident, has a responsibility to ensure the ongoing health and safety of all by practising these measures at all times.